Ontario Traffic Ticket Defence

 A speeding conviction can affect your driving record and insurance even when the set fine seems manageable.
 Higher speed brackets, novice drivers, and work-related driving can increase the practical risk.

-Before You Pay
+Before You Respond

 The Fine Is Usually Not the Real Cost